 The remote work culture has boomed, and it’s in every corner, crevice, cubicle, and apartment.
 The modern-day convention of getting things done and the new normal of remote work has made every workplace a global village.

 But the game doesn’t only change from meetings in the conference room to meetings in the living room.
 Bringing a remote employee onboard isn’t cumbersome, but it might be if the HR isn’t aware of the nitty-gritty.

-Keeping that in mind, we bring up to you a comprehensive guide on how to onboard remote employees and keep the process smooth and silky.
-No more spending the first day standing on the desk, waiting for a chair and a PC (and then the IT-guy to come over and set it up)—just a nonchalant welcome followed by getting down to work.
+Keeping that in mind, we bring a comprehensive guide on how to onboard remote employees and keep the process smooth and silky.
+No more spending the first day standing on the desk, waiting for a chair and a PC (and then the IT guy to come over and set it up)—just a calm welcome followed by getting down to work.

-Another crucial use of day zero is to ensure that the existing team members are well and truly aware of the newbie joining in on remote.
+Another important use of day zero is to ensure that the existing team members are well and truly aware of the newbie joining in remotely.
 Unlike employees working in-office, a new remote employee can't randomly dial-up people and talk to them.

 Let’s cover every pillar of our remote onboarding process checklist so that next time a remote employee comes on board, we keep them satisfied and smiling even when the physical distances tear them apart.

-Getting the employees up and running
+Step 1: Getting the employees up and running

 We all remember our past interviews—how we had to wait for a couple of hours to give our John Hancock’s on hundreds of pages and then wait for more to get assigned to our teammates.

 ➡ Get the paperwork out of the way

-It’s often said that the paperwork should be done before the first day when it comes to remote employees, but it’s easier said than done.
-Some various legalities and formalities are to be completed before a prospect officially comes on board, and to get it done, it’s best to get the paperwork done through e-forms and e-signatures.
+It’s often said that the paperwork should be done before the first day for remote employees, but it’s easier said than done.
+Various legalities and formalities are to be completed before a prospect officially comes on board and to get it done, it’s best to get the paperwork done through e-forms and e-signatures.

 ➡ The remote employee orientation

-Ranging from a breakdown of the paycheck to tax saving schemes, return filing, and incentive offerings (if any), an explanation would make things clear without a shadow of a doubt.
+- Financial benefits: Ranging from a breakdown of the paycheck to tax saving schemes, return filing, and incentive offerings (if any), an explanation would make things clear without a shadow of a doubt.

-With lifestyle wellness, a crucial factor before an employee taking up a job, highlighting what health benefit schemes like insurance, employee assistance programs, and perks are there on the table would give them a sense of security.
+- Health benefits & perks: With lifestyle wellness, a crucial factor before an employee takes up a job, highlighting what health benefit schemes like insurance, employee assistance programs, and perks are there on the table would give them a sense of security.

-Once the benefits are on the table, the orientation can end with a brief introduction to the team the new employee would work with and then ultimately planning a meet and greet with the manager.
+- Intro of the job in hand: Once the benefits are on the table, the orientation can end with a brief introduction to the team the new employee would work with and then ultimately planning a meet and greet with the manager.

 ➡ Tête-à-tête with the manager

-Welcoming the Remote Employee into the Culture
+Step 2: Welcoming the remote employee into the culture

 A positive point about onboarding an employee in the office premise is that s/he gets to feel the vibe around on their own.
-One might get in sync with someone due to their likenesses of Star Wars, or another might just stick with a team member.
+One might get in sync with someone due to their likenesses of Star Wars, or another might stick with a team member.

 ➡ Virtual culture is the best host.

 When it comes to employees working from a thousand miles away, the culture should be virtual, and a virtual culture isn’t built over email threads.
 With employee engagement leading to almost 40% of people quitting their jobs every year and jumping another ship in search of a happier one, virtual culture would ensure that the remote employees stick.

 Empuls is the perfect solution for a global workforce and the one who works from the same office.
 This employee engagement solution builds an engaged and motivated culture with remote employees feeling the vibe on Empuls itself.
-People celebrating big wins, sharing a laugh, appreciating colleagues over a job well done, or for just being there—it brings a smile onto the remote employee’s face.
+People celebrating big wins, sharing a laugh, appreciating colleagues over a job well done, or just being there—it brings a smile onto the remote employee’s face.

 ➡ Hit it off with some virtual icebreaker games

 Sure, scrolling through an organization’s Empuls account would give them a good idea.
 They might join a few groups according to their hobbies and preferences, but a personal connection with the team would go with some icebreaker games.
 From two truths and a lie to a walkthrough of one’s place, icebreaking is fun, and it makes the remote employee coming onboard feel at home.

 ➡ Keep your in-office teams online

 The peeps working inside the office premises need to pay heed to their remote team members.
 Assign a virtual walk-along buddy to the newly joined remote employee—preferably of the same profile if possible—and let them walk through everything that they did for a week or two.
 The people they met, what their roles were, and everything else.
 This would help in imbibing a sense of belongingness in the remote employee.

 ➡ Send out a virtual gift

 Gift baskets are cool and all, but let’s face it—they don’t come cheap.
 However, gift vouchers are an exemplary way to welcome your new remote employees onboard.
 Be it giving your employees a work-from-home upgrade, closet makeover, or a budget for their essential needs—Empuls is the perfect way to send it over.

-Get the remote employees to work!
+Step 3: Get the remote employees to work!

-A very handy tip to get employees into the work-mode as soon as they join is to send them a detailed job role document with a mock-task.
+A very handy tip to get employees into the work mode as soon as they join is to send them a detailed job role document with a mock task.
 This shouldn’t be used as a medium to evaluate what the employee can do, but just a way to grease the wheels.
 Here are some more things to do to set them up with a game-face on:

 Starting from a conversation about what to do on the job to daily huddles, biweekly plans, and monthly brainstorming for projects, communication is a must in every aspect of remote employees.
 Get them hooked to the proper channel of communication and assist them with tasks at the start.

-Tech-tools for collaboration
+➡ Tech tools for collaboration

 Ranging from an email ID setup, registering to a cloud-based office suite, and the most crucial one—a videoconferencing app—get all the tech tools to the remote employees so that they can play around with it.